The beginning of a life-long journey with a learning community, grounded in faith, working to bring Hope to the world.

 - Your college education into preparation to pursue impact, not income to pay off student debt

-- Your college experience into a relationship based on gratitude and generosity, not a transaction between an organization and its consumers
+- Your college experience into a relationship based on gratitude and generosity, not a transaction between an organization and its customers

 - Your college costs from bill-paying into generous giving